T

 +

 Yes, the Acropolis is now accessible thanks to a new wheelchair-accessible elevator and paved pathway that opened in December 2020.
-This allows visitors with mobility needs to reach the summit.
-Free reservations for the elevator can be made through the Acropolis site administration.
+This allows visitors with mobility needs to reach the top for the first time in centuries.
+Free reservations for the elevator are required and can be made through the Acropolis site administration.

 Is English widely spoken in Athens?